ximhear/viper-module-generator/README.md

 - [Resources](#resources)

 ## Features
-- Generates the module in Swift and Objective-C
+- Generates the module in Swift
 - Ready to be installed as a gem https://rubygems.org/gems/VIPERGen

 ### Changelog 0.1.6